FHIR/sql-on-fhir-v2/README.md

 ### 3.5 Extensions - [Discussion](https://github.com/FHIR/sql-on-fhir/discussions/43)

-Convert array of extensions into object representation for natural access.
+Convert array of extensions into object representation for easy access of elements in databases, which do not support json path filter feature.

 Algorithm find `extension` element
 * search for extension element